marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/how-to-use-inline-assembly-language-in-c-code.rst

   /* Note that this code will not compile with -masm=intel */
   #define DebugBreak() asm("int $3")

+.. index:: extended asm, assembly language in C, extended

 .. _extended-asm:

-.. index:: extended asm

-.. index:: assembly language in C, extended

 Extended Asm - Assembler Instructions with C Expression Operands
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^